 At every dairy that a Cow•Vac has been installed so far, it has taken a only a few days for cows to become comfortable going through the unit.
 A very conservative approach would be to first install the main housing only and let the cows become accustomed to it for a day or two.
 Then add the nozzles and curtains but leave the system off for a day.
 Next turn on the fan with the pressure pointing away from the cows.
 Finally run it with pressure and vacuum ducts in their working positions.
 Your cows go through without hesitation and within a few days the flies will be drastically reduced.

 Simply turn the fan on prior to each milking and off when the last cow goes thru.
 That’s all there is to running it.
 Depending on your fly load, the collection bag will need to be dumped about once a week and at the same time clean the two filters with air or water.
 If cow hair and debris build up in the fan area, periodically remove that material.
 Expect periodic replacement of filter screens (these use standard window screen material available at hardware stores), catch bag and vinyl curtains which are available from Spalding.

 The Cow•Vac comes with a one year Limited Warranty and 90-Day Money Back Guarantee if you are an existing Fly Predator customer.
 The Dayton fan has a one year warranty and replacements are available direct from Grainger or Spalding Labs.
 The interior lights are long lasting LEDs.

-For over 37 years, Spalding Laboratories has been the leader in expert pesticide free fly control.
+For 46 years, Spalding Laboratories has been the leader in expert pesticide free fly control.
 Our products include Fly Predators®, Bye Bye Odor®, Traps, and now the Cow•Vac.